-- 8. The award of any contract for goods or works estimated to cost USD30,000 equivalent or more shall be subject to prior review by the ASEAN Secretariat.
-The aforementioned threshold may be modified from time to time as notified by the ASEAN Secretariat to the Project Party. - The award of any contract for consulting services estimated to cost USD20,000 equivalent or more shall be subject to prior review by the ASEAN Secretariat.
-The aforementioned threshold may be modified from time to time as notified by the ASEAN Secretariat to the Project Party. - 10.
-All bidding documents and contracts for provision of goods, works and services financed by the Grant shall include provisions requiring bidders, suppliers, contractors, sub-contractors and consultants to: - (a) allow full inspection by the ASEAN Secretariat of all bid documentation and related records; - (b) maintain all documents and records related to the bid or contract for three years after completion of the bid or contract; and - (c) co_operate with agents of representatives of the ASEAN Secretariat carrying out an audit or investigation.
+- 7. The award of any contract for goods or works estimated to cost USD 30 000 equivalent or more shall be subject to prior review by the ASEAN Secretariat.
+The aforementioned threshold may be modified from time to time as notified by the ASEAN Secretariat to the Project Party. - 8.
+The award of any contract for consulting services estimated to cost USD 20 000 equivalent or more shall be subject to prior review by the ASEAN Secretariat.
+The aforementioned threshold may be modified from time to time as notified by the ASEAN Secretariat to the Project Party. - 9.
+All bidding documents and contracts for provision of goods, works and services financed by the Grant shall include provisions requiring bidders, suppliers, contractors, sub-contractors and consultants to: - (a) allow full inspection by the ASEAN Secretariat of all bid documentation and related records: - (b) maintain all documents and records related to the bid or contract for three years after completion of the bid or contract; and - (c) co-operate with agents of representatives of the ASEAN Secretariat carrying out an audit or investigation.

-Status Report for Co-funding
+Annex 12: Status Report for Co-funding

-Title of Project: Rehabilitation and East Asia Rehabilitation and Sustainable Use of Peatland Forests in South East Asia Name of Project party: "Name of National "Name of National Executing Agency and country" Co-funding Report period Source of Co- financing Co-financing estimate for [year](Y1, Y2) Co_financing received for [year](Y1, Y2) Remarks (e.g. in cash/ in kind, for specific activities/general) Co-funding as m entioned in original proposal Co-funder 1 -Co-funder 2 Co-funder 3 etc Additional New S Sources of Co-finance ing (after project s tart)
+Rehabilitation and Sustainable Use of Peatland Forests in South East Asia "Name of National Ex ecuting Agency and co ountry" Co-financing estimate for [year] (Y1, Y2) Co-financing received for [year] (Y1, Y2) Remarks (e.g. in cash/ in kind, for specific activities/ general) oned in original prop osal rces of Co-financing ((after project start) "Name of National Ex Co-financing estimate for [year] (Y1, Y2) "Name of National Executing Agency and co